E-commerce tips

 Here are some of the key factors of repeat purchases:

 • Loving good deals: Everyone loves offers and deals.
-Whether through percentage discounts, buy-one-get-one offers, people feel good when they save money.
+People feel good when they save money.
 And when people feel like they got a great deal?
 They walk away with a smile and good feelings about your brand.
 That's what brings them back.

-• Feeling special: When customers feel valued as more than just another sale, they build a stronger bond with your brand.
+• Feeling special: When customers feel valued beyond just a sale, they build a stronger bond with your brand.
 This personal touch makes them want to come back.
 In fact, MobiLoud states that around 60% of consumers are more likely to become repeat buyers after receiving a personalized experience.

-• Connecting with brands they believe in: When customers resonate with a brand’s mission, perception, or community, they gain a sense of belonging that makes switching to a competitor feel like a betrayal.
-This concept of brand love transforms buyers into loyal advocates who view their purchases not just as mere transactions, but as reflections of their identity.
-Typical examples include iconic brands like Apple, Harley-Davidson, and Sephora with devoted fan bases who proudly associate themselves with these brands.
+• Connecting with brands they believe in: When customers resonate with a brand, they gain a sense of belonging.
+This concept of brand love transforms buyers into loyal advocates.
+Typical examples include iconic brands like Apple, Harley-Davidson, and Sephora with a community of devoted fan bases.

 Set up customer loyalty program